Judge Johanna Bender

 Any email request for a dispositive motion hearing must include the following:

-- Names, phone numbers and email addresses of all parties; and
+- Names, phone numbers and email addresses of all counsel

-Judge Bender typically allots one hour for dispositive motions.
-Additional time may be provided on hearings involving multiple parties or multiple related motions.
-Please advise the bailiff of your request for additional time when scheduling.
+Judge Bender will provide additional time on hearings involving multi-party cases or complex litigation.
+Please advise the bailiff of your request when scheduling.

 Motions to Shorten Time